bundlenews/internship-daily-questions/answers/answer2.md

-# Swift - What Are Closures and What Are They Used For?
-Are Closures Value or Reference Types?
+# Swift - What are closures and what are they used for?
+Are closures value or reference types?

 ##### By Korel Hayrullah